2017 New York City truck attack: Victims

 Eight people were killed in the attack, which injured another twelve, including the suspect and two children.
 Two of the dead were Americans: Darren Drake, a 32-year-old man from New Milford, New Jersey, and Nicholas Cleves, a 23-year-old man from Manhattan.
 The other six were foreign nationals; five tourists were from Argentina, and the sixth was from Belgium.
-The five Argentine victims (Diego Enrique Angelini, Ariel Erlij, Hernan Ferruchi, Hernan Diego Mendoza and Alejandro Damian Pagrucco) were all aged 47 or 48.
-They had been part of a group of ten former classmates at San Martín Polytechnic, a high school in the city of Rosario, Argentina, celebrating their 30th graduation anniversary to fulfill a promise made to each other when they graduated.
+The five Argentine victims (Diego Enrique Angelini, Ariel Erlij, Hernan Ferruchi, Hernan Diego Mendoza and Alejandro Damian Pagnucco) were all aged 47 or 48.
+They had been part of a group of 10 former classmates at San Martín Polytechnic, a high school in the city of Rosario, Argentina, celebrating their 30th graduation anniversary to fulfill a promise made to each other when they graduated.
 The Belgian victim was Ann-Laure Decadt, a 31-year-old mother of two from Staden on vacation in New York City.

 A sixth member of the Argentine group was hospitalized at NewYork–Presbyterian Hospital.
 Two other Belgians were in critical condition.
 One surviving victim required the amputation of two limbs.